Lightning Location Information

 As such, they might not affect people or facilities on the ground.
 However, it should be noted that they may sometimes precede cloud-to-ground strokes.

 The location as shown depicts roughly the starting point of the discharge from one cloud to the other.

 - The above map can be zoomed into street level so that the lightning symbol may be displayed over a street or a building.
 Please note that the actual location of the lightning stroke may be more than several hundred metres away from the displayed position.
 Although the map can be scaled down to show other parts of the world, it will only display lightning location within the vicinity of Hong Kong.

 - The network comprises seven stations jointly established by the Hong Kong Observatory, the Guangdong Meteorological Bureau and the Macao Meteorological and Geophysical Bureau.
-The stations are located at Chung Hom Kok, Tsim Bei Tsui, Sha Tau Kok, Taipa in Macao, Sanshui, Huidong and Yangjiang in Guangdong.
+The stations are located at Chung Hom Kok, Tsim Bei Tsui, Sha Tau Kok in Hong Kong, Sanshui, Huidong and Yangjiang in Guangdong, as well as Taipa in Macao.
 (Click here to see the location of these stations)

 - There is no guarantee that all occurred lightning strokes can be detected and false detection of lightning strokes cannot be ruled out completely.

 As it takes time for communication and computation, there is normally a delay of a few minutes in the display of data.

 Other factors, including interruption to telecommunications services and power supply,

 can also affect the reliability and availability of the lightning information.

 If you have any comments on our website, please fill in the suggestion form